hasala1996/event_management/readme.md

 ### 7. Create a Superuser
-To access the admin portal, create a superuser: python manage.py createsuperuser
+To access the admin portal, create a superuser:
+- python manage.py createsuperuser
-Follow the prompts to set up the username, email, and password.
+- Follow the prompts to set up the username, email, and password.

 ### 8. Run the Development Server
-Start the Django development server: python manage.py runserver
+Start the Django development server:
+- python manage.py runserver

 Visit `http://localhost:8000/v1/api/admin/` to access the admin portal.
 Once you are inside the Admin portal, you will be able to manage roles, permissions (full crud on events and reservations), users and more.

+### 9. Running the Project with Docker:
+To simplify the setup and ensure consistency across development environments, you can run the project using Docker and Docker Compose.

+## Prerequisites
+- Docker: Make sure Docker is installed on your machine.
+You can download it from Docker Desktop.
+- Docker Compose: Usually included with Docker Desktop.
+Verify it's installed by running docker-compose --version in your terminal.
+### Build and Run the Containers
+Being in the src folder of the project, execute:

+- docker-compose up --build

+This command will:

+- Build the Docker image for your Django application.
+- Start the services defined in docker-compose.yml, which include the backend (Django) and the PostgreSQL database.
+- Apply migrations and start the development server.

-### 9. Docs
+### 10. Docs
-The OpenAPI docs are located here: `http://localhost:8000/docs/` Remember to run the login and copy the token, then click Authorize at the top right and add the word Bearer <token>
+- The OpenAPI docs are located here: `http://localhost:8000/docs/`
+- Remember to run the login and copy the token, then click Authorize at the top right and add the word Bearer <token>
-However, the postman collection is available in the repo so you can import it.
+- However, the postman collection is available in the repo so you can import it.

-### 10. Database diagram
+### 11. Database diagram
 The ER diagram is available in the repo, it is the file `db_diagram_viamericas.png` .

-### 11. Reports
+### 12. Reports
 To generate the reports in .xlsx use the endpoint located in the Report folder within Event, in the postman collection.

+### 13. Coverage
+To execute the test coverage commands while located in the `src` directory of the project, follow these steps:
+- Navigate to the src Directory
+- Open your terminal or command prompt and change to the src directory of your project , and execute:
+`coverage run -m pytest --ds=config.settings.settings_test` After the tests have been executed, generate a coverage report with:
+`coverage report -m`
+This report provides a summary of the code coverage.

 ### Contact
 If you encounter issues or have questions, please reach out to the project maintainer at hasalara96@gmail.com